-2.5.11 Police Department
+2.5.12 Police Department

-- Provide protection of public and private property. - Provide situational awareness to the EOC. - Coordinate with the Tarrant County Medical Examiner's Office in death investigations. - Establish perimeter security and coordinate with other law enforcement agencies in the investigation of debris-generating incidents caused by a criminal and/or terrorist act. - Enforce any curfews enacted by City Council. - Take enforcement actions regarding illegal dumping as a result of the debris-generating incident. - Abate nuisances in accordance with code enforcement ordinances.
+- Provide protection of public and private property. - Provide situational awareness to the EOC. - Coordinate with the Tarrant County Medical Examiner's Office in death investigations. - Establish perimeter security and coordinate with other law enforcement agencies in the investigation of debris-generating incidents caused by a criminal and/or terrorist act. - Enforce any curfews enacted by City Council. - Take enforcement actions regarding illegal dumping.